COST Action CA18218

 16th European Public Health Conference

-The 16th European Public Health Conference, organised by the European Public Health Association (EUPHA), will take place from 9 to 11 November 2023, with pre-conferences organised on 8 November.
-The conference will be held at the Convention Centre Dublin, Ireland.
+The 16th European Public Health Conference, organised by the European Public Health Association (EUPHA), took place from 9 to 11 November 2023, with pre-conferences organised on 8 November.
+The conference was held at the Convention Centre Dublin, Ireland.
 Complete information about the congress is available via https://ephconference.eu/.

-During the conference, our COST Action will contribute to live workshops on burden of disease assessment.
-There will also be several abstract and poster presentations on burden of disease by our network members.
-Below you will find an overview of the different burden of disease sessions planned at the 16th European Public Health Conference.
+During the conference, our COST Action contributed to live workshops on burden of disease assessment.
+There were also several abstract and poster presentations on burden of disease by our network members.
+Below you will find an overview of the different burden of disease sessions held at the 16th European Public Health Conference.

 Burden of disease workshops and skills building seminars